AKSW/RDFUnit/README.md

 To run a data quality assessment of a certain SPARQL endpoint the following steps have to be done:

 1. Create manual data quality test cases (optional)
-2. Get/create data quality test cases for schemas re-used in the considered dataset
+2. Get/create data quality test cases for schemas re-used in the considered dataset (optional)
 3. Enrich the schema of the considered dataset (This is just in case a light-weight ontology/schema is used that defines only a few schema/ontology constraints that could be used for pattern instantiation.
 The enrichment process will try to infer constraints for the dataset based on the actual data using the [DL-Learner](http://dl-learner.org/Projects/DLLearner) tool.) (optional)
 4. Run the automatic pattern instantiation for the dataset to be assessed
 5. Run the actual assessment based on the tests created